 Sixth Floor Museum at Dealey Plaza, Dallas, TX.
-Gary Mack is the liaison for donations, and the film and photo library.
+Stephen Fagin has succeeded the late Gary Mack as the curator.
 The museum chronicles the assassination and legacy of President John F. Kennedy; interprets the Dealey Plaza National Historic Landmark District and the John F. Kennedy Memorial Plaza; and presents contemporary culture within the context of presidential history.

 Wikipedia, Assassination of John F. Kennedy.

 Selected JFK Assassination Radio Shows In Series Format